Skip to main content

 Providing a Safe Learning Environment for Exceptional Students

 All students come to school with a multitude of experiences and habits, some good and some difficult.
 Emotional or behavioral challenges that students with special needs bring to the classroom will affect their ability to focus on academic work.
-In order to process information and perform at their best, they are more likely to need a safe learning environment, free of peripheral challenges and distractions.
+To process information and perform at their best, they need a safe learning environment, free of peripheral challenges and distractions.
+A carefully designed learning environment addresses two areas of concern:

-It provides a barrier from outside distractions that other students may be able to ignore.
+• It provides a barrier from outside distractions that other students may be able to ignore.
 This barrier may also include separation from students who lack the patience or understanding to work either collaboratively or side-by-side with a student who works more slowly.
 Students with disabilities also benefit from learning environments in which they can ask questions and make mistakes without fear of ridicule.

-It acknowledges that students with behavioral or emotional disabilities may need physical places in which they can process academic information and environmental changes.
+• It acknowledges that students with behavioral or emotional disabilities may need physical places in which they can process academic information and environmental changes.
 Students with both learning and behavioral or emotional disabilities usually work more productively if given a quiet area with plenty of space in which they can move around and think out loud.

 Preparing to Teach Exceptional Students

-In addition, it explores the skills required to work with students who are not yet receiving services, but who have been identified as “at-risk” and require additional support from well-prepared professionals.
+The all-online program prepares students to meet the academic and social/emotional challenges faced by students who already receive special services and who benefit from an Individualized Education Program.
+In addition, it explores the skills required to work with students who are not yet receiving services but who have been identified as “at-risk” and require additional support from well-prepared professionals.

 Learn more about Northwest Missouri’s online MSEd. in Special Education program.